The concept of "experience", in the Role-Playing Game

 - In Lost Kingdoms, you would only level up with the storyline.
 This wouldn't stop the player from using powerful cards, since you'd use HP instead of rune stones when you ran out of them (and your HP wouldn't drop to 0 from this, and exploitation fixed in the sequel).

-- In The World Ends With You, you and your partner go up a level as soon as you gain enough experience.
+- In The World Ends with You, you and your partner go up a level as soon as you gain enough experience.
 The beam of light that accompanies this phenomenon has been observed to damage enemies.
-Notably, leveling only increases your HP and bravery*,; attack and defense can only be increased by eating food.
+Notably, leveling only increases your HP and braverynote ,; attack and defense can only be increased by eating food.
 You can also lower your effective level in the menu (only affecting HP, not bravery) to raise your drop rate multiplier.

 - The first two Paper Mario games also take a somewhat different direction.
 When Mario levels, he can choose between more hitpoints, Flower Points (used for special attacks) and Badge Points (which can be used to equip badges with a variety of effects).
 His offense on the other hand is upgraded by finding better hammers and boots, and the Star powers are plot-related.
 His partners don't level at all but can be upgraded twice, resulting in more hitpoints (in the second game), offense and a new move.